anyscale/madewithml.github.io/docs/courses/mlops/product.md

 - Pushed to staging with on-boarding hooks by XX
 - Pushed to prod by XX

-<small><sup>*</sup> extremely simplified timeline.
-An actual timeline would depict timelines from all the different teams stacked on top of each other with vertical lines at specified time-constraints or version releases.</small>
+This is an extremely simplified timeline.
+An actual timeline would depict timelines from all the different teams stacked on top of each other with vertical lines at specified time-constraints or version releases.

 <small>Thank you to [Amr Al-Hamad](https://www.linkedin.com/in/amr-alhamad/){:target="_blank"}, [Amanda Bertsch](https://www.linkedin.com/in/amanda-bertsch/){:target="_blank"}, [Clara Matos](https://www.linkedin.com/in/claramatos/){:target="_blank"} and [Sherry Wang](https://www.linkedin.com/in/sherrywang31/){:target="_blank"} for their contributions. </small>